 - Interviews form part of the selection process.

-- All applicants will be required to complete a Disclosure and Barring Service check (formally known as Criminal Records Bureau disclosure).
+- All applicants will be required to complete a Disclosure and Barring Service check (formerly known as Criminal Records Bureau disclosure).

-- English language entry requirements for courses at the School of Social Sciences and a full list of all English language qualifications accepted by the University are available on our website.
+- English language entry requirements for courses at the School of Social Sciences and a full list of all English language qualifications accepted by the University are available.

 How to apply